confluentinc/confluent-google-examples/hands-on-google-confluent-cloud-realtime/README.md

 ### Task 2 - Create a Chart To Visualize Query from Lab #5 - Task 3

-1. Return to the Editor tab where the query was run to get the Number of Active Users vs. Total Users By Year.
+1. Return to the "Editor" tab where the query was run to get the *Number of Active Users vs. Total Users By Year*.
 If you closed that tab, rerun the query in Lab #5 - Task #3 - Step #2.

-1. In the Query Results pane at the bottom, click Explore  Data > Explore with Data Studio.
+1. In the "Query Results" pane at the bottom, click "Explore Data" > "Explore with Data Studio".

     ![](2021-08-30-09-38-38.png)

-1. If prompted, on the **Welcome** page, click on **GET STARTED**.
+1. If prompted, on the "Welcome" page, click on "GET STARTED".

-1. If prompted, click on **AUTHORIZE** for the notice that "Data Studio requires authorization to connect to your BigQuery projects."
+1. If prompted, click on "AUTHORIZE" for the notice that "Data Studio requires authorization to connect to your BigQuery projects."

 1. In the top left corner, change the title of the dashboard to: `Number of Active Users on StackOverflow`

     ![](2021-08-30-09-39-29.png)

-1. In the upper right corner labeled **Chart > Table**, select **100% Stacked Bar Chart**.
+1. In the upper right corner labeled "Chart" > "Table", select "100% Stacked Bar Chart".

     ![](2021-08-30-09-39-59.png)

-1. In the Data tab, under the Breakdown Dimension section, remove the Active_Users column.
-Under the Metric section, drag the Active_Users column from the Available  Fields section to the right and replace the Record  Count column.
-Drag the Total_Users column as a 2nd metric under the Metric section.
-Re-select the 100% Stacked Bar Chart graph  option.
-Under the Sort section, click on the column displayed and change to the Year column and then select the Ascending radio button.
-The Data pane should look as followed:
+1. In the "Data" tab, under the "Breakdown Dimension" section, remove the `Active_Users` column.
+Under the "Metric" section, drag the `Active_Users` column from the "Available  Fields" section to the right and replace the "Record Count" column.
+Drag the `Total_Users` column as a 2nd metric under the "Metric" section.
+Re-select the "100% Stacked Bar Chart" graph option.
+Under the "Sort" section, click on the column displayed and change to the `Year` column and then select the "Ascending" radio button.
+The "Data" pane should look as followed:

     ![](2021-08-30-09-40-17.png)